 ICT provides high-quality transportation education and research and advances the state of knowledge by developing innovative, economical and reliable technologies for airport, highway and rail systems.

 Accelerated Testing Facility

-In 2000, ICT acquired the Accelerated Transportation Loading System through state funding.
+In 2000, ICT acquired the Accelerated Transportation Loading Assembly through state funding.
 The $2 million investment evaluates full-scale transportation systems by subjecting them to real-life traffic and environmental conditions.

 The system is capable of simulating aircraft, truck or rail traffic distributions, testing all types of pavement systems and applying load levels exceeding highway and airfield limits.

 ATLAS weighs 156 kips and is 124 feet long, 12 feet high and 12 feet wide.
 Mounted on four crawler tracks, the test unit can be easily positioned on the pavement test section.

 The system transmits loads to the pavement structure through a hydraulic ram attached to a wheel carriage.
 This can accommodate single, dual or aircraft tires or even a single-axle rail bogey.
 The load level varies between 0 and 80 kips.